schollz/_core/docs/content/combos/random_jump.md

 +++

-Change the probability of random jumping, increasing it by turning the knob CW.
+Adjust the probability of random jumping by increasing it when turning the knob clockwise.

-If you want to keep the sequence locked, you can use [the sequence lock combo](/#sequence-lock).
+If you want to maintain sequence lock, you can use [the sequence lock combo](/#sequence-lock).